 Dashboards are a way of communicating, simplifying and distilling complex information.
 While a CEO, CMO and other leadership stakeholders will certainly still want to wade through detailed documents and supporting data, a concise dashboard provides them with enough information to ask questions and affect change.
 The best dashboards show what’s working and what needs improvement.
 They compare outcomes to brand benchmarks, research and company objectives.

 For many executives, the advent of dashboards can’t come soon enough.
 In “Dying for Business,” a report by Reuters on information fatigue, 49% of business executives said they couldn’t handle the large amount of information necessary to perform well.
 And 43% said their decisions were delayed and compromised when attempting to absorb too much data.

-Dashboards are a necessity for regional or national personal care companies that have several locations.
+Dashboards are a necessity for regional or national personal care or retail services companies that have several locations.
 If you own a chain of 200 nutrition stores, you’d need to know how each location is performing.
 You’ll want to see data on how store microsites are ranking for key search terms and how many appointments have been booked.

 Also, it’s not uncommon for companies to have several different dashboards, each focusing on a specific marketing initiative such as measuring website traffic, organic search, social media and paid search advertising metrics.